abarton51/BINNs_EQL_Covasim/README.md

 - **figs** - Folder that contains figures and plots relating to the data such as Covasim generated plots and numerically approximated time derivatives.
   - **drums** - DRUMS REU figures.
   - **xin_figs** - Xin Li's figures.
+### covasim
+Folder that contains all code for Covasim version 3.1.3 created by the ["Institute for Disease Modeling"](https://github.com/InstituteforDiseaseModeling/covasim).
+This is the simulator our code interacts with to generate data.

 ***
 ## References